Here are some common questions about the races.

 What if it snows on race day?

 If there is a blizzard and/or hazardous weather conditions, as with any other marathon or sporting event, the race may be cancelled.
 The latest the race can be delayed is 8am due daily operations and guest flow traffic at Biltmore Estate.
 We will make every attempt possible to have this event on race day.
 If the conditions are life threatening or dangerous and we cancel the event and it will not be re-scheduled and entries are non-refundable.
-We would not be able to replicate this event on a different date at the estate in 2018.

 Race Safety &